Accident at Work

 Types of Accidents at Work

-The exact nature of any given workplace accident or illness will vary widely from industry to industry and it is obvious that the potential hazards encountered when working in a heavy industry environment will differ considerably from those faced in an office or retail setting.
+The exact nature of any given workplace accident or illness will vary widely depending on the type of industry, and undoubtedly the potential hazards encountered when working in a heavy industry environment will differ considerably from those faced in an office or retail setting.
 A definitive list is impossible given the huge spectrum of occupations.
 What remains the same in all is that an employer owes to each of his or her employees and the wider public in general, a duty of care.

 Your Employer’s Duty Of Care